 All katas listed in Table 1 were completed.
 The general outline for a completed kata is given in Figure 1.
 The data for the time to complete each task, the number of attempts taken, and the difficulty of each problem was graphed in various ways.

 Figure 1.
 An example of a completed quantum kata.
 A completed kata consists of a given input, a desired output, possibly one or more hints, a code block with a predefined operation name, and a documentation block with time to solve, number of attempts, and possibly additional notes.
+Highlighted in yellow is the time to solve (TTS) and number of attempts.

-The first way in which this data was graphed is creating a line graph for the time to complete for each task separated by kata (Figure 2).
-A noticeable trend in this graph is that there exist many instances of a sharp increase then decrease in the graph.
+The first way in which this data was graphed is creating a line graph for the time to complete for each task separated by kata (Figure 2, Figure 3).
+A noticeable trend in these graphs is that there exist many instances of a sharp increase then decrease in the graph.
 Most problems seem to stay below the 15-minute marker, but there are some katas in particular that often go above this threshold.
-[Additional analysis on final results].
+Notably, some problems in the earlier katas took much longer than the later ones.
+This could be attributed to becoming more comfortable with Q# and quantum computing in general.

 Figure 2.
+Graph of the time to solve each tutorial kata.
 The time to complete each task of each kata is shown, with each tick mark representing a time period of 15 minutes.
 Each kata is separated by color as indicated in the legend.
+Red dots indicate exercises not completed due to time constraints implemented later on in the project.

+The most unfinished tasks were contained in two of the earliest workbooks, so this may be further evidence of this theory.
+However, it is also possible that this could be due to the lack of tutorials for the Superposition kata and a much too difficult set of problems at the end of the Measurements kata (Figure 3).
+While one unfinished exercise exists in the Linear algebra tutorial, nothing in the tutorial graphs goes above the 45-minute threshold (Figure 2).
+This is also the case for the workbook katas, excluding one particularly lengthy Superposition kata.
+Also of note is that the tutorials past the first two tend to resemble a curve more than a series of jagged edges.
+It is interesting that the composition of most tutorials are designed this way, possibly to encourage understanding and then eventually test said understanding.

+Figure 3.
+Graph of the time to solve each workbook kata.
+The time to complete each task of each kata is shown, with each tick mark representing a time period of 15 minutes.
+Each kata is separated by color as indicated in the legend.
+Red dots indicate tasks not completed due to time constraints implemented later on in the project.

 The data was also graphed based on the stated difficulty for each problem in the katas.
-Figure 3 shows the number of problems of each difficulty, while Figure 4 and Figure 5 compare each difficulty to the average time to solve and attempts to complete, respectively.
-We can see that in these graphs [analyze once complete].
+Figure 4 shows the number of problems of each difficulty, while Figure 5 and Figure 6 compare each difficulty to the average time to solve and attempts to complete, respectively.
+We can see that in these graphs that difficulty markers are underutilized throughout the quantum katas.
+There only exist 19 problems that have difficulty markers throughout the 16 tested katas (Figure 4).
+However, of note is that in the reference implementation included with the quantum katas (essentially an undocumented workbook containing the solution to each task in the kata) there does exist difficulty markers that are not present in the actual kata.
+Perhaps this difficulty rating was simply forgotten about in later katas.